bineethk/bineethk.github.io/_pages/about.md

 # 🔥 News
-- *2023.06*: 🎉🎉 Our paper _Exploring the User Experience of an AI-based Smartphone Navigation Assistant for People with Visual Impairments_ accepted in **CHITALY'23**.
-- *2023.02*: ✨✨ PhD dissertation submitted
+- *2023.10*: 🎉🎉 Sucessfully defended PhD !!.

 # 📝 Publications

 - **Bineeth Kuriakose**, Ida Marie Ness, Maja Åskov Tengstedt, Jannicke Merete Svendsen, Terese Bjørseth, Bijay Lal Pradhan and Raju Shrestha, “Turn Left Turn Right - Delving type and modality of instructions in navigation assistant systems for people with visual impairments ”, International Journal of Human-Computer Studies, Elsevier, 2023.
-[UNDER REVIEW]
 - **Bineeth Kuriakose**, Raju Shrestha, Frode Eika Sandnes, “Assessing the Performance and Acceptance of an AI-based Navigation Assistant for People with Visual Impairments: Insights from an Experimental Study”, International Journal of Human Factors and Ergonomics, Inderscience, 2023.
-[UNDER REVIEW]
 -  **Bineeth Kuriakose**, Raju Shrestha, Frode Eika Sandnes, “Exploring the User Experience of an AI-based Smartphone Navigation Assistant for People with Visual Impairments ”, CHItaly 2023: 15th Biannual Conference of the Italian SIGCHI Chapter, ACM, 2023.
-[ACCEPTED]
 - **Bineeth Kuriakose**, Irina Cosescu, Raju Shrestha, Frode Eika Sandnes, “Mind Your Step: A diary study of a person with visual impairment navigating a city with a smart cane”, International Conference on ICT for Health, Accessibility, and Wellbeing (IC-IHAW 2022), Springer, 2022.
 - **Bineeth Kuriakose**, Raju Shrestha, Frode Eika Sandnes, “DeepNAVI: A Deep Learning based Smartphone Navigation Assistant for People with Visual Impairments ”, Expert Systems With Applications, Elsevier, 2022.
-[LEVEL 2]
 - **Bineeth Kuriakose**, Raju Shrestha, Frode Eika Sandnes, “LiDAR-based Obstacle Detection and Distance Estimation in Navigation Assistance for Visually Impaired ”Universal Access in Human-Computer Interaction- Applications and Practice, Springer, 2022.
 - **Bineeth Kuriakose**, Raju Shrestha, Frode Eika Sandnes, “SceneRecog: A Deep Learning Scene Recognition Model for Assisting Blind and Visually Impaired Navigate using Smartphones, ”IEEE Int.
 Conference on Systems, Man and Cybernetics (IEEE SMC), IEEE, 2022.
 - **Bineeth Kuriakose**, Raju Shrestha, Frode Eika Sandnes, “Towards Independent Navigation with Visual Impairment: A Prototype of a Deep Learning and Smartphone-based Assistant, ”PETRA 2021: The 14th PErvasive Technologies Related to Assistive Environments Conference., ACM, 2021.